gaseonetop/LAB/README.md

-# IVM — ID-Networkers Vulnerable Marketplace
+# Lab Pentest Vulnerable Marketplace

 > **THIS APPLICATION IS INTENTIONALLY INSECURE.**
 > **For security training and penetration testing labs ONLY.**